Skip to content

 typescript

-import { from, map, filter, take } from '@epikodelabs/streamix';
+import { filter, from, map, pipe, take } from '@epikodelabs/streamix';

-async function* countSheep(total) {
+async function* countSheep(total: number) {

 for (let i = 1; i <= total; i++) {